 Perfect for Burns Night celebrations, this haggis stuffed lamb meatloaf recipe is very easy to make.
 Serve with tatties, neeps & whisky sauce.
-This recipe has been made in collaboration with Lamb, Try It, Love It.

 I am a seriously big fan of haggis.

 The first time I ever tried it, I was in a banquet hall of an ancient baronial tower in Scotland, and the haggis had just been piped in by a rather talented bagpiper.
 An older gentleman with a rather booming voice recited Robert Burns’ Ode to a Haggis with great aplomb, waving his dagger about before theatrically plunging it, ceremoniously, into the haggis.
 Jolly good fun.

 There was a considerable amount of whisky consumed that evening too, but I remember thoroughly enjoying every morsel of that haggis with its accompanying neeps and tatties (mashed turnip and mashed potatoes, for you overseas folk).

 My family, on the other hand, aren’t as keen on haggis as I am, so I’ve taken to toning down my Burns Night celebration meals by combining haggis with lamb mince.
 It totally works.
 You get that peppery deliciousness of the haggis interspersed with the flavour of lamb.

 Last year I made lamb & haggis meatballs with a whisky cream sauce (so good!) and for this year I’ve jazzed things up a bit with this rolled haggis stuffed lamb meatloaf recipe.